ooominds/Construal_in_language/README.md

     <HTTP>

-and the supporting datasets in `csv` format available at
+and the supporting datasets in `csv` format are available at

     https://doi.org/<XXX>